Mixing fraction in classical novae: Discussion

-In Table 2, we can see that the ratio of Ne abundance to the metallicity ($\rm Ne/Z$) in nova ejecta shows a weak dependence on the WD mass and the WD-mixing degree, and its value is consistent with the Ne abundance set in the CO WD model (i.e. $X(^{22}\rm Ne)$ = 0.01).
+Table 2 shows that the ratio of Ne abundance to the metallicity ($\rm Ne/Z$) in nova ejecta weakly dependends on the WD mass and the WD mixing degree, and its value is consistent with the Ne abundance set in the CO WD model (i.e. $X(^{22}\rm Ne)$ = 0.01).
 Thus, we expect that the Ne abundance in WDs ($X(^{22}\rm Ne)$) can be represented by the value of $\rm Ne/Z$ in nova ejecta.
-Fig.\,6 shows the relation between $t_{\rm 2}$ and $\rm Ne/Z$ obtained from six classical novae, where these novae show obvious signs of WD-mixing ($Z \textgreater 0.1$).
-Some other novae (e.g. V1668 Cyg, DQ Her and T Aur) are not presented here because of no information about the Ne abundance in the references (e.g. Gallagher et al. 1980; Petitjean et al. 1990; Andre{\"a} et al. 1994).
-As shown in Fig.\,6, lower $\rm Ne/Z$ (i.e. $X(^{22}\rm Ne)$) prefers to be detected in the faster nova systems (i.e. shorter $t_{\rm 2}$) corresponding to the massive WDs.
+Fig.\,6 shows the relation between $t_{\rm 2}$ and $\rm Ne/Z$ obtained from six classical novae, where these novae show obvious signs of WD mixing ($Z \textgreater 0.1$).
+Some other novae (e.g. V1668 Cyg, DQ Her and T Aur) are not presented here because no information about the Ne abundance is available in the references (e.g. Gallagher et al. 1980; Petitjean et al. 1990; Andre{\"a} et al. 1994).
+As shown in Fig.\,6, lower $\rm Ne/Z$ (i.e. $X(^{22}\rm Ne)$) is preferentially detected in the faster nova systems (i.e. shorter $t_{\rm 2}$), corresponding to the massive WDs.
 Previous studies suggested that as the stellar population metallicity increases, the $^{22}\rm Ne$ abundance increases while the WD mass decreases (see, e.g. Umeda et al. 1999).
 Thus, we speculate that these novae shown in Fig.\,6 may have different stellar population metallicities.

 By assuming the mixing process driven by Kelvin-Helmholtz instabilities in the multidimensional simulations, Casanova et al. (2018) suggested that the mixing fraction in nova systems increases with the WD mass due to the higher base density and peak temperatures.
-However, in their simulations, the metallicities in novae with less massive WDs are lower than that of the observed values, e.g. $Z = 0.0268$ for $0.8\,M_\odot$, and $Z = 0.0772$ for $1\,M_\odot$ in CO novae.
+However, in their simulations, the metallicities in novae with less massive WDs are lower than the metallicity of the observed values, for instance $Z = 0.0268$ for $0.8\,M_\odot$, and $Z = 0.0772$ for $1\,M_\odot$ in CO novae.
 We note that the nova models calculated in their work involve a limited number of combinations of WD masses and accretion rates.
-Thus, the influence of WD mass and other parameters such as the mass-accretion rate on the WD-mixing deserves further analysis.
+Thus, the influence of WD mass and other parameters such as the mass-accretion rate on the WD mixing deserves further analysis.